ibm-cloud-docs/discovery-data/query-results.md

 Use the tools built in to {{site.data.keyword.discoveryshort}} to make the following types of improvements:

 - Use Watson NLP to find and tag terms that are generally understood to have special meaning.
+For more information, see [Enrich your data with Watson NLP](/docs/discovery-data?topic=discovery-data-nlp).
 - Teach {{site.data.keyword.discoveryshort}} about terms and patterns that have special meaning to your use case.
+For more information, see [EAdding domain-specific resources](/docs/discovery-data?topic=discovery-data-domain).
 - Help {{site.data.keyword.discoveryshort}} to interpret meaning based on the format of the source documents.
 For example, extract information that is displayed in tables or use Smart Document Understanding to illustrate that in a PDF, phrases in 36 pt font represent titles and in 28 pt font represent subtitles.
 - For a Content Mining project, you might want to add facets based on enrichments other than the Parts of Speech enrichment that is applied by default.
 For more information, see [Facets](/docs/discovery-data?topic=discovery-data-facets).

-If the right type of information is being identified and tagged in your documents already, learn about steps you can take to tweak query results that are returned to improve their relevancy. to improve their relevancy.
+If the right type of information is being identified and tagged in your documents already, learn about steps you can take to tweak query results that are returned to improve their relevancy.
 For more information, see [Search settings](/docs/discovery-data?topic=discovery-data-search-settings).

 ### How passages are derived
 {: #query-results-passages}